Parade & Festival: Sunday, June 4, 2017

-Queens Pride, the organizer of the 2015 Pride Parade and Festival held in Jackson Heights, Queens, NY, welcomes you to celebrate 23 years of visibility, the fight for social justice and the celebration of community.
-This year's theme is PRIDE - STRENGTH - UNITY.
+Queens Pride, the organizer of the 2017 Pride Parade and Festival held in Jackson Heights, Queens, NY, welcomes you to celebrate the 25th parade and festival.
+First held in 1993, the fight for social justice and the celebration of community continues with this wonderful display of visibility and pride.
+Our theme for 2017 will be announced in the Spring.

 Parade: 37th Avenue from 89th Street to 75th Street.
 Kick-off at 12 noon.
 Reviewing stand at 37th Avenue between 79th and 80th Streets.